sectoramen/CloudFormationStuff/README.md

 ## ProwlerEC2toS3withSSMandSQS

 A CloudFormation stack to run prowler on an EC2 instance.
+Prowler will run on the same account you are deploying the stack on.
 The stack creates the following Resources:

 - **All the Networking components:** a VPC, a Public and Private Subnet, an Internet Gateway, a NAT Gateway, and the Routing Tables.
 - **All the Security Stuff:** SG with no inbound and only TCP 443 outbound, IAM Policy and Role to Run Prowler locally with Assume Role and access the EC2 instance via SSM session manager.